Chart Color Schemes

 Infrastructure

-Glenning Valley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Glenning Valley has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable projects include Berkeley Vale Private Hospital & Medical Precinct, Lorraine Gardens Estate, M1 Pacific Motorway Tuggerah to Doyalson Widening (scheduled 2020-2023), and Central Coast Local Roads Package (commenced July 2021).
+Two projects identified by AreaSearch are expected to impact the area: Berkeley Vale Private Hospital & Medical Precinct and Lorraine Gardens Estate.
+Other key projects include M1 Pacific Motorway Tuggerah to Doyalson Widening and Central Coast Local Roads Package.

 Professional plan users can use the search below to filter and access additional projects.